Benchmarking Analytical Query Processing in Intel SGXv2: Related Work

-\paragraph{SGXv2 performance.} To the best of our knowledge, there is still minimal work on the performance characteristics of SGXv2 \cite{el-hindiBenchmarkingSecondGeneration2022,lutschBenchmarkingSecondGeneration2023,miwaAnalyzingPerformanceImpact2023}.
-Besides our previous papers on OLTP workloads \cite{el-hindiBenchmarkingSecondGeneration2022} and neural network inference \cite{lutschBenchmarkingSecondGeneration2023}, Miwa and Matsuo investigate the performance of SGXv2 for HPC~\cite{miwaAnalyzingPerformanceImpact2023}.
-This paper extends the previous work, focusing on modern query execution algorithms and data throughput.
-Through a detailed analysis of the SGXv2 performance characteristics in the OLAP context, we identify new optimizations such as manual loop unrolling and instruction re-ordering to improve the throughput of in-memory algorithms.
+\paragraph{SGXv2 performance.} To the best of our knowledge, there is still minimal research on the performance characteristics of SGXv2 \cite{el-hindiBenchmarkingSecondGeneration2022,lutschBenchmarkingSecondGeneration2023,miwaAnalyzingPerformanceImpact2023,battistonDuckDBSGX2GoodBad2024b}.
+Aside from our previous studies on OLTP workloads \cite{el-hindiBenchmarkingSecondGeneration2022} and neural network inference \cite{lutschBenchmarkingSecondGeneration2023}, Miwa and Matsuo have examined SGXv2's performance for HPC~\cite{miwaAnalyzingPerformanceImpact2023}.
+Additionally, Battiston et al. are concurrently studying the performance of running DuckDB inside an SGXv2 enclave~\cite{battistonDuckDBSGX2GoodBad2024b} using the Gramine library operating system~\cite{gramineprojectGramineLibraryOS2023}.
+This paper extends our previous work by focusing on modern query execution algorithms, data throughput, and an in-depth investigation of slowdown sources at an architectural level.
+Through a detailed analysis of SGXv2 performance characteristics in the OLAP context, we identify new optimizations, such as manual loop unrolling and instruction reordering, to enhance the throughput of in-memory algorithms.